lgatto/lgatto.github.io/_posts/2022-06-28-running-watch.md

 I'll have to figure out how to bulk-download all my activities at once, rather than one at a time.
 Other than that, thank you dear TomTom watch, we have a good run!

+**Update:** It is surprisingly easy to bulk-download all my data.
+From the TomTom page, go to `Settings` > `Manage my data` and `Download your data`.
+I was able to download 5 zip files containing, among other things, all my activities.